 Tankless water heaters can only provide a fixed amount of heating based on the temperature of the water flowing through them.
 As such, if you live in a colder climate, you need a larger model with a higher flow rate to produce the same amount of hot water a smaller one can in a temperate climate.

 On the whole, tankless water heaters use less energy than conventional water heaters, though some models are more efficient than others.
 To maximize energy efficiency, look for one that is Energy Star qualified.
-However, keep in mind that the most efficient water heaters, like the Rinnai RUC98iN, usually have the highest prices.
-The Rinnai is not only efficient, it runs off both natural gas and propane, and has multiple venting options.
+However, keep in mind that the most efficient water heaters usually have the highest prices.

 A professional should install your tankless water heater